-While Gov. Newsom has issued statewide orders closing state parks, requiring people to wear face coverings in public and has directed 19 counties to close indoor operations, most reopening decisions have been left to local authorities.
+While Gov. Newsom has issued statewide orders closing state parks, requiring people to wear face coverings in public and has directed more than 25 counties to close indoor operations, halt all indoor dining and close bars, movie theaters, zoos and museums, most reopening decisions have been left to local authorities.

 - Gov. Newsom has announced the closure of indoor operations in counties that have been on the state’s watch list for three consecutive days.

 - The affected sectors include restaurants, wineries, movie theaters, family entertainment centers, zoos, museums and cardrooms.
 These businesses can still operate outdoors.